EarthAsylum/eacDoojigger/readme.md

 {eac}Doojigger should be Network Activated on multi-site installations.
 Individual extensions and options may be configured on each site.

-Some extension may use [wp-config-transformer](https://github.com/wp-cli/wp-config-transformer/contributors) to update wp-config.
+Some extensions may use [wp-config-transformer](https://github.com/wp-cli/wp-config-transformer/contributors) to update wp-config.
 Copyright 2011-2018 WP-CLI Development Group .

 #### See Also